• Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 In 2023, African startups raised over $1.1 billion (Sh142 billion) in venture debt, doubling from the previous year, reflecting the growing demand for flexible financing options within Africa’s innovation-driven climate tech ecosystem.

-The survey shows that the investment landscape in African food tech and climate tech is evolving, fueled by a rising demand for sustainable solutions and new funding mechanisms.
+The survey shows that the investment landscape in African food tech and climate tech is evolving, fueled by rising demand for sustainable solutions and new funding mechanisms.

 “The future of African food tech and climate tech is set for substantial growth, driven by emerging technologies and innovation hubs across the continent.
 Innovation hubs like Silicon Cape in South Africa and iHub in Kenya are fostering entrepreneurial ecosystems that provide access to funding, mentorship, and collaborative networks,” the report adds.